ouspg/CompSec/README.md

 Virtuaalikoneet$ -> VMware -> CompSec

 #### Running the Virtual machines under QEMU (Linux host)
-If you are using QEMU/KVM, you cannot directly load the .vmdk file to run the virtual machines as-is due to lack of support for split .vmdk files.
+If you are using QEMU/KVM, you cannot directly load the .vmdk file to run the virtual machines as-is due to a lack of support for split .vmdk files.

 In order to combine the .vmdk disk parts into a format QEMU can load you need to convert them into a .qcow2 disk file using qemu-img:
 ```shell